 Maryan first learned to weave dried reeds, turning them into exquisite baskets, mats and hats, then began selling them in the Bakara market in Mogadishu.
 Despite her early success, with the onset of the COVID-19 pandemic, crowds dwindled and the market became less prosperous.
 Additionally, the climate around Mogadishu can be hostile, and hot weather makes it even harder for women to access the market.

 Maryan sought out an alternative product, and she soon realized that people were in dire need of face masks to protect them from COVID-19.

-Armed with this solution, Maryan consulted International Medical Corps’ staff members and struck a deal.
-The organization would provide start-up funding and Maryan, together with other WGSS group members, would produce more than 500 face masks and sell them in the village.
+Armed with this solution, Maryan consulted other WGSS group members and together they agreed to produce more than 500 face masks and sell them in the village.
 What began as a money-making venture for the women turned into a lifesaving mission against the spread of COVID-19 in her community.

 With the protection of face masks, more people started going to the market again.
 As traffic increased, Maryan and her group members increased the price of their baskets.
 In addition, at Maryan’s request, the women began to add other materials to their designs, such as leather and other decorative elements, increasing the value and demand for their goods.
 More customers meant more pay—and soon, Maryan and her fellow group members realized the benefits, improving the quality of life for them and their families.

 According to Maryan, the business has not only brought financial independence, but it has also given her something more.
 “Weaving mats has not only helped me earn a living, but it has also restored my confidence as a skilled artisan,” she says.
 “Weaving has changed my family life for the better.”

 Today, thanks to the International Medical Corps-supported program, more than 700 women in Mogadishu and the surrounding area are members of weaving groups, making and selling various products such as hats, baskets and mats.